 Make a list of all important kitchen equipment and supplies that you will be needing.
 Do not go overboard with your purchases, but avoid being too stringent too, or else you will find yourself running in chaos to buy something.

-Take a head chef on board, who can guide you about what are the absolutely necessary items that you need to invest in, such as a commercial oven, cooktops, refrigerators, and commercial ice machines.
+Take a head chef on board, who can guide you about what are the absolutely necessary items that you need to invest in, such as a commercial oven, cooktops, commercial refrigerators, and commercial ice machines.